 Flynn the border collie leaps over a fallen tree as it takes off with the card.
 Photograph: BBC

-From soaring eagles to a red squirrel, a flock of geese, an otter, swans, ducks, a fox, and a deer, each animal plays a crucial role in this epic delivery.
-In a charming twist, the card even hitchhikes wedged between the spines of a hedgehog.
-Finally, the resilient barn owl named Lily navigates the tattered envelope through the letterbox of Attenborough’s London home, delivering the heartfelt message.
+The card’s passage becomes a vivid showcase of British wildlife.
+Soaring eagles, nimble red squirrels, a flock of geese, playful otters, graceful swans and ducks, a cunning fox, and a majestic deer all contribute to the mission.
+In a charming and imaginative twist, the card even hitchhikes by nestling between the spines of a hedgehog.
+The climax arrives when Lily, a resilient barn owl, navigates the tattered envelope through the letterbox of Attenborough’s London home, delivering the heartfelt message directly to its intended recipient.

 Swan-upmanship … A still from the film.
 Photograph: BBC